Cover photo for John A. Jones's Obituary

 For the last twenty years of his life, Johnny courageously dealt with Stargardt Disease which affected his eyesight.
 Still, he remained positive and engaged in family and community affairs.

 The family of John A. “Johnny” Jones will receive friends from 1:00 pm to 3:00 pm Saturday, May 11, 2024, at Munsey Memorial United Methodist Church, Johnson City.
 The Celebration of Life service will immediately follow at 3:00 pm Saturday with Rev. Beth Sullivan officiating.
-After the service, family and friends are invited to a reception in Munsey’s gathering place.

 In lieu of flowers, memorials may be made to the Washington County-Johnson City Animal Shelter, 3411 N. Roan Street, Johnson City, TN 37601 or wcjcanimalshelter.org.